Biology, B.S.

 Additional Requirements

-Candidates for a B.A. degree with a major in biology must complete at least 60 credits in science and mathematics.
-Candidates for a B.A. degree with a major in biology must complete at least 18 credits in advanced courses in the Biology department or allowed electives in other departments as described above (not including Biology 1001, Chemistry 1100, 1050, 1200, 1201, 2050, 2060, 2100, 2200, 2201 and Mathematics 1201).
-These 18 credits must be completed with a grade of C- or higher in each course, and 15 or more credits must be completed at Brooklyn College.
-Specific course requirements for a B.A. degree are described above.
+Candidates for a B.S. degree with a major in biology must complete at least 60 credits in science and mathematics, 24 of which must be completed in advanced courses in the Biology Department or required courses and allowed electives in other departments as described above (not including Biology 1001, Chemistry and Biochemistry 1100, 10501200120120502060210022002201, and Mathematics 1201).
+These 24 credits must be completed at Brooklyn College with a grade of C- or higher in each course.
+Specific course requirements for a B.S. degree are described above.

 The following courses may be applied toward the 60 credits in science and mathematics: